napari/docs/docs/developers/packaging.md

   or more anaconda.org channels.
 By default we query the `conda-forge` channel located at [anaconda.org](https://anaconda.org/conda-forge/)
 * `update`: update a current application to a new version of it.
-This process will create a new conda environment following the convention `<package-name>-<new-version>`, create new menu shortcuts (using the menuinst branch https://github.com/conda/menuinst/tree/cep-devel/menuinst), create a new restore point (using conda-lock), remove the old environment and the corresponding shortcuts for the old versions of the managed application.
+This process will create a new conda environment following the convention `<package-name>-<new-version>`, create new menu shortcuts [20], create a new restore point (using conda-lock), remove the old environment and the corresponding shortcuts for the old versions of the managed application.
 * `revert`: this will revert the current application to the previously installed version on the computer if a restore point is found.
 This will follow a similar process of creating a new conda environment with the convention `<package-name>-<old-version>`.